abbreviatedman/dotfiles/computer-setup.md

 - copy the token to the clipboard
 - use `hub` to clone something (maybe dangerroom)
 - enter the access token as the password and say yes to adding it permanently

-# Add Node

-- install `asdf` using `git` (https://asdf-vm.com/#/core-manage-asdf)
-- add the `nodejs` plugin with `asdf plugin add nodejs`
-- install the latest version with `asdf install nodejs latest`
-- set it as the global version with `asdf global nodejs [the version number installed with previous step]`

 # Add Global NPM Packages